kckarnige/ToolsofSteel/README.md

 Though steel is a diamond-level tool, it's mining speed and attack cooldown is incredibly slow, and now diamond tools require diamond **ingots** to craft.

-This mod mod changes how progression works, requiring you to obtain iron, bronze, and steel tools before accessing diamond.
+This mod mod changes how progression works, requiring you to obtain iron, bronze, and steel tools before accessing diamond, then netherite.

 #